"The

 who grasps them.

-If there is no grasping,
+no grasping,

 there is no contention,